Keyboard shortcuts

 --strict

-Treat warnings (e.g. low-quality field description) as errors.
+Treat request-validation warnings (e.g. numeric aggregation on a categorical field, low-quality field description) as errors.
+On api predict this fails validation; on api process it refuses to execute.
 Useful in CI gates that want the strictest possible validation.

 --full-dict